microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 Instead, it validates a DXC release candidate and produces an additional distribution for inclusion in the Vulkan SDK.

-A Vulkan SDK release should start with LunarG reaching out to the HLSL team, informing them of the [SPIRV-Headers](https://github.com/KhronosGroup/Spirv-headers) and [SPIRV-Tools](https://github.com/KhronosGroup/Spirv-tools) commits that shall be used to create a release from.
+A Vulkan SDK release starts with LunarG reaching out to the HLSL team, informing them of the [SPIRV-Headers](https://github.com/KhronosGroup/Spirv-headers) and [SPIRV-Tools](https://github.com/KhronosGroup/Spirv-tools) commits that shall be used to create a release from.
 From that point onwards, the Vulkan SDK release is just a process used to build and validate that a DXC binary is generating valid and correct SPIRV